Jared Goldberg

 Jared Goldberg (born June 17, 1991) is an American World Cup alpine ski racer, a member of the U.S. Ski Team, and resident of Holladay, Utah.

 Goldberg was the 2010 U.S. Junior Championships combined champion, and won the downhill title in the 2013 U.S. Championships.
 Goldberg competed for the United States in the 2014 Winter Olympics in Sochi, Russia, and the 2018 Winter Olympics in PyeongChang, South Korea.

 Early life

 Goldberg was born in Boston, Massachusetts, to Don (the owner of a computer consultants temporary staffing company) and Annette Goldberg (a nurse).
 His parents, both part-time ski instructors, met for the first time at Killington Ski Resort in Vermont.
-His family moved to Utah when he was four years old, and his hometown is Sugar House, Salt Lake City, Utah.
+His family moved to Utah when he was four years old, and he was raised in the Sugar House neighborhood of Salt Lake City.
 He is Jewish and had his Bar Mitzvah celebration in a ski lodge.

 Goldberg attended Skyline High School in Salt Lake City, where he played the midfield position in lacrosse and was also on the golf team.
 He attends Westminster College, where he studies mechanical engineering.
 His teammates call him “Goldie.”